Your browser does not support JavaScript!

 Step 6.
 Check for Customer Service Accessibility

 Lastly, how accessible is the UCaaS provider’s customer service team?
-Are there multiple customer service channels — phone, email, chat, trouble tickets?
+Are there multiple customer service channels — phone, email, chat, support tickets?
 What is their response time?
 If it is hard to get in touch with the customer support teams, you may want to look for another provider.
 This is because when your UCaaS solution fails or starts acting up, you will need a responsive provider to jump on it and resolve the issue quickly.

 Learn About United World Telecom’s Solutions